mono/SkiaSharp/README.md

 SkiaSharp provides a PCL and platform-specific bindings for:

- - Mac OS X
+ - Mac (Console or using the Xamarin.Mac)
  - Xamarin.Android
  - Xamarin.iOS
  - Xamarin.tvOS
+ - Xamarin.Mac
  - Windows Desktop
  - Windows UWP
- - Mac Desktop

 You can also build this on your particular variant of Unix to create your native libraries.